davidpallmann/hashnode-backups/clneki8dn000509ld5mapfsve.md

 4. In the *Write something...* input box, enter a text prompt:
     **Give me a pizza recipe suitable for a 6 year old with an easy bake oven.**

 5. Click **Run** and observe the result in the text box.
 The response should be a pizza recipe with language tailored for a child.
 If you don't like the response, click **Run** again.
-Generative AI is non-deterministic, and can produe different outputs for the same input.
+Generative AI is non-deterministic, and can produce different outputs for the same input.
 You can of course also tinker with the prompt wording itself.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1696508981148/2c04f7ff-84cf-4a1f-a315-4d8f6fceb1cc.png align="center")